codesandbox/codesandbox-client/packages/homepage/content/articles/sandpack-announcement/index.md

 [Sandpack Blog Example - CodeSandbox](https://codesandbox.io/s/sandpack-blog-example-1zevr)

 In this example, we render the default editor, and we specify some custom files to run, together with the `lodash` dependency.
-This allows you to quickly create live running code examples.
+This allows you to quickly create live-running code examples.
 These examples don’t rely on CodeSandbox; if CodeSandbox goes down, Sandpack will keep running.

 ### Customized Editor